 If you’re looking for a true NYC, local experience (as local as you can get in this city) then you CANNOT MISS eating at Carnegie Deli!

 Related Read: Trucks and Street Food in NYC

 A Guide to Having the Perfect Eating Experience at Carnegie Deli NYC

 1. Entrance – I have a feeling that no matter what time of the day or time of the year you will visit, you will most likely have to wait in line.
 It’s not a long wait.
 But it’s certainly one worth waiting.

 5. Matzah Ball Soup – this is the other MUST HAVE at any deli.
 However, these have got to be the absolute best ones I’ve ever tasted in my life.
-And growing up in NY and being a Jew, Matzah Ball Soup is something that I have eaten plenty.
+And growing up in NY and being a Jew, Matzah Ball Soup is something that I have eaten plenty of.
 But none have ever compared to this one.
-Secretly, I was super grateful when my son couldn’t finish his and I got to eat it all.
+Secretly, I was super grateful when my son couldn’t finish his, and I got to eat it all.

 6. Latkes – I love potato latkes.
 I never get to indulge in these where we live, so we splurged on these.
 And with extra sour cream.

 7. Knishes – this is another one of my absolute favorites.
 I can eat these all day.